gridl/fastapi-habr-tutorial/README.md

-Code for my article about FastAPI of habr.com.
+Code for my article about FastAPI for habr.com